mapbox/asset-tracking/README.md

 }
 ```

 You can pass any other properties you like, but the listed ones are required.
+To test Rockset integration, you can add properties to the IoTHarness.

 ### Visualizing Data